wu-jldeyoung/Aphrodite/research-notes.md

 Entering `Ctrl+D` into the terminal without an active process closes the window, causing a loss of the information that was contained in it.

+`Popen.communicate()` waits for the child process to terminate before sending and receiving data.
+I believe I will want to use the `Popen` object's I/O streams to send and recieve data.